kents00/Projeckt_Map/README.md

 Create your own custom terrain map in 2D

 ## Setup ##
-If you don't want to build up a virtual environment, [go here](https://virtualenv.pypa.io/en/latest/installation.html#via-pip).
+If you want to build up a virtual environment, [go here](https://virtualenv.pypa.io/en/latest/installation.html#via-pip).
 Alternatively, you may utilize my built-in environment by unzipping the **env** folder.

 - Create your working environment and virtualenv:
 ```